 To prevent gums from receding, keep taking care of your teeth!
 Floss and brush often, using a soft-bristled toothbrush.
 If your gums have been receding a lot in recent years, your dentist may want to see you more than twice a year to check the recession and for any serious problems.
 If you grind your teeth, you may want to ask about a mouthguard, which can protect your teeth and gums and can help to repair some of the damage that has already been caused.

 If you are concerned that you are seeing less gums and more tooth, make sure you mention this to your dentist.
 Call Arlington Dental Aesthetics in Arlington or South Riding Smiles in South Riding for an appointment.
-Call the Arlington office at (703) 214-3183 or the South Riding Smiles office at (703) 214-3185 today!
+Cal the Arlington office at (703) 527-1020 today!